-3.4.2 Connectors of the Frame Grabber
+5.4.2 Connectors of the Frame Grabber

-The connectors of the XRD-FG PCI interface board link the XRD 0820 detector to the personal computer.
+The connectors of the XRD-FG PCI interface board link the XRD 1620 detector to the personal computer.
 The female 50-PIN mini delta ribbon connector on the module can be used to plug in the Interface cable.
 The module allows data acquisition via the parallel interface, detector mode control via the serial configuration bus and generation of external triggering.

+1 -/TRIG IN

-1 - /TRIG IN 2 - /FR_EN (Begin of frame) 3 - /FR_SYNC
+- 2 -/FR\EN (Begin of frame) - 3-/FR SYNC

-Figure 7 Image of the XRD-FG Frame Grabber
+Fig. 7 Image of the XRD-FG Frame Grabber

-Two further HIIB signals, /FR_ENB and FR_SYNC, are also externally connectable as TTL signals (SMB-Subclic connectors).
+Two further HIIB signals, /FR ENB and

+FR\SYNC, are also externally connectable as TTL signals (SMB-Subclic connectors).
 These two signals are capable of generating maskable interrupt requests in order to interrupt software support.

-3.4.3 Installation of the Frame Grabber
+5.4.3 Installation of the Frame Grabber

 To install the frame grabber the computer should be shut down, and the power supply unplugged.
 Failure to do so may cause severe damage to both the motherboard and frame grabber.
 In most cases the mainboard has an onboard LED which shows the power OFF mode or the soft-off mode (Power is still on).
-Hold the grabber by the edges and do not to touch the chips, leads or connectors.
+Hold the grabbers by the edges and do not to touch the chips, leads or connectors.
 Please place the frame grabber on a grounded antistatic pad whenever the grabbers are separated from the system.

 An exclusive IRQ port should be used, please consult the mainboard manual provided by the PC manufacture for more information.
-If more than one frame grabber has to be used in the system the switch on the left side of the grabber must be set to a unique number for every board.
+If more than one frame grabber has to be used in the system the switch on the left side of the grabber must be set to a unique number for every board, but please be aware that only one type of frame grabber can be used in one computer system.

 Please read the readme.txt on the installation CD for the latest information before installing the frame grabber driver and the application software.

-3.4.3.1 Hardware Installation
+5.4.3.1 Hardware Installation

-- 1) Shut down the computer - 2) Unplug the power supply and remove the computer system cover - 3) Turn the switch of the grabber to a unique number for every board - 4) Carefully align the frame grabber's connectors and press firmly - 5) Secure the card(s) on the slot with the screw - 6) Replace the computer system's cover - 7) Restart the computer system - 8) Log on to Windows using the administrator account
+- 1. Shut down the computer - 2.
+Unplug the power supply and remove the computer system cover - 3.
+Turn the switch of the grabber to a unique number for every board - 4.
+Carefully align the frame grabber's connectors and press firmly - 5.
+Secure the card(s) on the slot with the screw - 6.
+Replace the computer system's cover - 7.
+Restart the computer system - 8.
+Log on to Windows using the administrator account

-3.4.3.2 Installation of the XRD-FG on Windows®XP and Windows®2000
+5.4.3.2 Installation of the XRD-FG on Windows®XP, Windows®2000 or Windows®98(ME)

-- 1) After LOG ON the Hardware Wizard notice the new frame grabber as an multimedia device - 2) Plug in the XIS Installation CD-ROM - 3) Follow the hardware wizard to install the XRD-FG as a new device - 4) After installation of the XRD-FG and XISL drivers by the Wizard start the XIS setup from the appearing menu or if the Setup does not start automatically start the START.EXE in the root directory of the CD - 5) The XIS SETUP program will lead you through the installation process - 6) Restart the computer system - 7) The XIS is now ready to start - 8) If the initialization of the frame grabber and the detector is successful if a corresponding message appears in the status bar.
+- 1. After LOG ON the Hardware Wizard notice the new frame grabber as an multimedia device - 2.
+Plug in the XIS Installation CD-ROM - 3.
+Follow the hardware wizard to install the XRD-FG as a new device - 4.
+After installation of the XRD-FG and XISL drivers by the Wizard start the XIS setup from the appearing menu or if the Setup does not start automatically start the START.EXE in the root directory of the CD - 5.
+The XIS SETUP program will lead you through the installation process - 6.
+Restart the computer system - 7.
+The XIS is now ready to start - 8.
+If the initialization of the frame grabber and the detector is successful if a corresponding message appears in the status bar.